kassambara/survminer/cran-comments.md

 There are currently no downstream dependencies for this package

 ## Update
 This is an update version 0.2.4 (see NEWS.md).
-After v0.2.3 released on CRAN, users detected substantial bugs in the main function of the survminer package (ggsurvplot()).
-Would you be so kind to release version 0.2.4?
+Three days after v0.2.3 released on CRAN, users detected substantial bugs in the main function of the survminer package (ggsurvplot()).
+I know that CRAN policy suggests a new version once every 1-2 months at most.
+As we detected a major issue in the package, would you be so kind to release version 0.2.4?